Course Outline

 - Event Choreography vs. Orchestration: Use cases and design considerations for government systems

-- Common pitfalls, lessons learned, and best practices in a government context
+- Common pitfalls, lessons learned, and best practices in the context of government operations

 - Open Q&A session and interactive troubleshooting for government professionals